Online dating is only the most recent iteration of technology-assisted romance.

 The surprising takeaway from this study was that the “relationship quality” of couples who met online was higher—and their rate of separation or divorce lower than for couples who meet offline.

-But here is perhaps the most interesting finding, The rate of divorce for couples who met their spouse online was a whopping 25% lower than for those who met offline.
+But here is perhaps the most exciting finding, The rate of divorce for couples who met their spouse online was a whopping 25% lower than for those who met offline.

-The research indicates that a greater array of choices encourages online daters to be more discriminating.
+The research indicates that a wider array of choices encourages online daters to be more discriminating.

 But how does being more selective translate into more successful marriages?

-Apparently some of the same neurological processes found in online infidelity also have a role in online dating.
+Some of the same neurological processes researchers found in online infidelity also have a role in online dating.

 Researchers at Cornell University exposed 85 opposite-sex participants to an in-person exchange, an online exchange with video chat, or a text-only exchange.
 They discovered that the text-only couples wrote more statements of affection than either of the other groups and were typically more comfortable sharing intimate information about themselves.